Research & Funding

 Development of a Wastewater treatment superstructure consisting of all possible treatment technologies and flows and optimizing the structure to predict technologies for meeting the purity requirements and low costs.
 We use representative case studies for municipal and pharmaceutical wastewater treatment and model them as optimization problems.
-In the next step, we use the P-graph approach for solving the same problems as it can provide insights into non-intuitive solutions, that guarantee global optimality.
+In the next step, we use the Graph Theory for solving the same problems as it can provide insights into non-intuitive solutions, that guarantee global optimality.

 (iii) Optimizing Pipeline Flushing Operations in Lube Oil Packaging Plants